Curriculum for Welding Engineering majors

 - Students typically begin their WE career at Ohio State as a pre-major in the program.
 During the freshman year, students complete a common engineering curriculum of two calculus courses, chemistry, physics, and English.
 First-year students also enroll in either the freshman Fundamentals of Engineering (FE) program or the Honors version (FEH), which offers access to hands-on engineering labs and projects.

-- Second-year Welding Engineering students continue taking pre-major courses in linear algebra, differential equations, electrical engineering, computer programming, mechanical engineering, statistics, a hands-on welding lab, and materials science and engineering, along with University General Education courses (GE).
+- Second-year Welding Engineering students continue taking courses in linear algebra, differential equations, electrical engineering, computer programming, mechanical engineering, statistics, a hands-on welding lab, and materials science and engineering, along with University General Education courses (GE).

 - Find descriptions of Welding Engineering courses here.

-- In the third year, Welding Engineering major students continue with Structural Transformations, Materials and Processing Lab, Physical Principles in Welding Engineering, Welding Processes and Applications, Welding Engineering Design, Non-destructive Evaluation, Welding Metallurgy, and various labs.
+- In the third year, Welding Engineering students continue with Structural Transformations, Materials and Processing Lab, Physical Principles in Welding Engineering, Welding Processes and Applications, Welding Engineering Design, Non-destructive Evaluation, Welding Metallurgy, and various labs.

 - The senior year finishes with additional Welding Metallurgy course and lab, a year-long Senior Welding Design Capstone project, and several technical electives of the student's choice.